Failure is not an option: Traditional Maintenance is also not an option

 - All machines degrade in many ways over time while most machines suffer from infant mortality.

-- The cause of all degradations is ‘resistance’ to energy flows.
+- The cause of all degradations is ‘unfavourable’ energy flows and interactions

 3 Silver rules